robocorp/example-llm-emails/README.md

-# OpenAI LLM email assistant
+# OpenAI LLM Email Assistant

 Learn how to use OpenAI's large language models to summarise, extract information and suggest replies with emails!
 We've made this for a specific use case described below, but with very little changes to the LLM prompts you can fit this to pretty much any email based context.